ANI

 Adding one more hurdle to the headwinds, aviation security agency Bureau of Civil Aviation Security (BCAS) has withdrawn the accreditation given to Jet Airways' aviation security training facilities amid continuing uncertainty over the recommencement of the airline's operations,"The competent authority has revoked the accreditation granted to both the Aviation Security Training Institutes (ASTIs) of Jet Airways at Gurugram and Mumbai.
 The airline may apply afresh for approval of its ASTIs as and when it is ready for inspection...," BCAS said in a communication.

-Get a daily dose of Travel Trade news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+According to reports, the Jalan Kalrock consortium has emerged as the winning bidder for the bankrupt airline through an insolvency resolution process.
+(ANI)Get a daily dose of Travel Trade news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Travel Trade.